jacquescorbytuech/Blog/src/_posts/writing/20190506_tough_mudder.md

+---
-Title: Tough Mudder
+title: Tough Mudder
-Slug: tough-mudder
+permalink: tough-mudder
-Date: 2019-05-06 20:27
+date: 2019-05-06
-Summary: Spoiler alert, it was tough.
+summary: Spoiler alert, it was tough.
+---

 Last Saturday I attended the London West Tough Mudder event with a great group of colleagues from Paymentsense, and, well, it was fucking freezing 🥶.